gohugoio/hugo/content/en/installation/linux.md

 The Hugo snap package is [strictly confined].
 Strictly confined snaps run in complete isolation, up to a minimal access level that’s deemed always safe.
 The sites you create and build must be located within your home directory, or on removable media.

-This will install the extended edition of Hugo:
+To install the extended edition of Hugo:

 ```sh
 sudo snap install hugo